Best daily deals

 What’s it like to use the JBL Charge 5?

-The speaker is nice to look at and hold and has the shape and approximate weight of a football.
-Everything is wrapped in a woven fabric cover with smooth silicone accents.
-The JBL Charge 5 adds a silicone foot on the bottom of the speaker, which is nice and helps it stay put on flat surfaces.
-However, while this Bluetooth speaker is marketed as portable, it’s definitely not going to fit into your pocket—for something like that, get the JBL Clip 4.
+While this speaker is marketed as portable, it won’t fit into your pocket—for something like that, get the JBL Clip 4.
 The Charge 5 is surprisingly lightweight, so if you can find a place to put it, it won’t weigh you down too much on a hike or trip to the beach.
 The speaker has onboard controls, and while it doesn’t include a button to skip backward a track, double-pressing the play button will skip forward.

 Is the JBL Charge 5 waterproof?

 Some people don’t trust the waterproofing that IP ratings promise, and we don’t blame them.
 The Charge 5 has an official IP67 rating, which means it can withstand dust and handle submersion in up to 1 meter of tap water for up to 30 minutes—this squares with our experience.
-Even after a firm dunk in a bucket of water, the Charge 5 sounds just as good as when it’s dry—just make sure the charging port flap is securely closed.
-The fabric covering the speaker will still get plenty wet, but once it dries, everything will sound normal.
+Even after a firm dunk in a bucket of water, the Charge 5 sounds just as good as when it’s dry—make sure the charging port flap is securely closed.

 Should you download the JBL Portable app?

 Download the JBL Portable app to access JBL PartyBoost and firmware updates.
 Once you open the app, it will prompt you to pair your Charge 5.
-The app’s interface is pretty easy to use and offers helpful information about each component.
-The app also offers a simple equalizer that has studio-style sliders to adjust bass, mid, and treble frequencies.
+The app’s interface is easy to use and offers helpful information about each component.
+The app also provides a simple equalizer with studio-style sliders to adjust bass, mid, and treble frequencies.

 PartyBoost is JBL’s tool that allows you to connect multiple speakers for a louder sound.
-You can connect two of the same speakers to listen in Stereo Mode, or you can connect up to 100 of any compatible speakers for Party Mode.
+You can connect two of the same speakers to listen in Stereo Mode or up to 100 compatible speakers for Party Mode.
 Under Party Mode, all speakers will play audio in mono.
 If you opt for Stereo Mode, the next time you play music from the primary speaker, it will play music in stereo through both speakers.
 If you want to sometimes use the Charge 5 by itself, set it as the secondary speaker.
 The JBL Flip 5, Pulse 4, Boombox 3, Xtreme 3, and Charge 5 are all compatible with JBL PartyBoost.

 JBL Charge 5 resting on a balcony fence.
 The top buttons of the speaker are visible.

-Pairing the JBL Charge 5 is easy enough—simply press and hold the Bluetooth symbol on the top of the speaker and select it from your device’s Bluetooth menu.
-It uses Bluetooth 5.1, which means it’s slightly more energy efficient than Bluetooth 5.0.
-The Charge 5 also has Bluetooth multipoint functionality, so if you and a friend want to take turns playing music through your speaker, you won’t have to switch source devices each time.
+The Charge 5 connects to your device via Bluetooth 5.1, and pairing is easy enough—press and hold the Bluetooth symbol on the top of the speaker and select it from your device’s Bluetooth menu.
+The Charge 5 also offers Bluetooth multipoint, so if you and a friend want to take turns playing music through your speaker, you won’t have to switch source devices each time.

 How does the JBL Charge 5 sound?